DmitryEfimenko/ng-boilerplate/README.md

 - automatic SASS compilation using libsass  with auto-prefixing
 - automatic DI annotation (via ng-annotate, no need for .$inject)
 - automatic typescript linting and compilation (+ concatenation and minification on dist environment)
-- automatic preload of templates using html2js (+ minification on dist environment)
+- automatic combining of *.html templates using html2js with the corresponding *.js files (+ minification on dist environment)
 - continuous testing with karma
 - integration testing with protractor
 - exception decorator to deal with errors (in app/core/exceptions.decorator.js)